owntone/owntone-server/README.md

 Instead of downloading M3U's from your radio stations, you can also make an empty M3U file and in it insert links to the M3U's of your radio stations.

+Radio streams can only be played by forked-daapd, so that means they will not be available to play in DAAP clients like iTunes.

 Support for iTunes Music Library XML format is available as a compile-time option.
 By default, metadata from our parsers is preferred over what's in the iTunes DB; use itunes_overrides = true if you prefer iTunes' metadata.